Travis Timmerman: US pilgrim discovered after months in Syrian jail

 An American who spent seven months in a Syrian prison after crossing into the country on foot on a Christian pilgrimage has been found.

-Travis Timmerman, who was found in the town of Dhiyabiya, says he was one of thousands of people released from Syrian prisons after rebel groups ousted the brutal regime of Bashar al-Assad after a 13-year civil war on the weekend.
+Travis Timmerman, who was found in the town of Dhiyabiya, says he was one of thousands of people released from Syrian prisons after rebel groups ousted the brutal regime of Bashar al-Assad last weekend.

 After being detained and spending seven months in prison, Timmerman’s “door was busted down”, he told CBS.
 “I thought the guards were still there, so I thought the warfare could have been more active than it ended up being.